Skip to main content

 MySQL sync settings affect the performance of the database cluster.
 When creating a MySQL sync database cluster, the values for all settings are set automatically.
 The values are selected to ensure high cluster performance and vary depending on the cluster configuration and MySQL sync version.

-If the automatic values are not suitable for your application, set your own values at cluster creation or change settings in an already created cluster.
+If the automatic values are not suitable for your tasks, set your own values when creating the cluster or change the settings in an already created cluster.

 For your information